stevenandersonz/chip8/README.md

-chip8 interpreter written in go with debugger
+chip8 interpreter written in go and exported to the browser using wasm, with a simple debugger to display changes in registers.

 # Setup
  1. git clone